The House of the Seven Hawks

 The House of the Seven Hawks is a 1959 British mystery film directed by Richard Thorpe and starring Robert Taylor, Nicole Maurey and Linda Christian.
+It was written by Jo Eisinger based on the 1952 Victor Canning novel The House of the Seven Flies.
 It was the final film by Robert Taylor under his twenty five-year contract with MGM.
 The film follows an American captain searching for sunken treasure who becomes entangled with criminals and is arrested by the Dutch police.
-It is based on the Victor Canning novel The House of the Seven Flies, published in 1952.

 Plot

-Story of an American skipper who becomes entangled with the Dutch police and international crooks over sunken treasure but survives and finds romance.
+American skipper John Nordley becomes entangled with the Dutch police and international crooks over sunken Nazi treasure but survives and finds romance.